Robpol86/robpol86.com/docs/root_certificate_authority.rst

 2. Creating an SSL certificate to install on your web servers (router admin pages, IPMI interfaces, etc.).

 For the former you'll want to export the ``certs/ca.cert.pem`` file and install it on client computers/devices.
-For example the "Keychain Access" app in OS X can install that file in the System keychain (not System Roots), an you'll need to manually set the trust to "Always Trust".
+For example the **Keychain Access** app in OS X can install that file in the System keychain (not System Roots), an you'll need to manually set the trust to "Always Trust".
 You may also have to restart web browsers (or just reboot) to get rid of SSL errors.
 Instructions for exporting this file is available in the `Bridging the Air Gap`_ section below.